ltgcgo/domain-db/README.md

-# Domain list community
+# Domain list database

-This project manages a list of domains, to be used as geosites for routing purpose in Project V.
+This project is pulled from v2fly/domain-list-community, with only its data changed to use several blocklists.

 ## Purpose of this project

-This project is not opinionated.
-In other words, it does NOT endorse, claim or imply that a domain should be blocked or proxied.
-It can be used to generate routing rules on demand.
+Make your V2Ray instance a powerful adblocker.

 ## Download links